dimforge/ncollide/mesh_generation/paths.md

 The path-based mesh generation API is based on two traits.
-The `procedural::path::CurveSampler` trait is implemented by a structure that is capable of generating a path (i-e. a set of points assumed to form a polyline).
+The `procedural::path::CurveSampler` trait is implemented by a structure that is capable of generating a path (i.e. a set of points assumed to form a polyline).

 | Method    | Description                         |